How Do AI Detectors Work: Everything You Need to Know

 Does Google Penalize AI-Generated Content

-In a recent update, Google stressed that firsthand experience and being an experienced expert on the topic is critical for the page to rank well.
+In a recent updated SQO guidelines, Google stressed that firsthand experience and being an experienced expert on the topic are critical for the page to rank well.

 If you are using AI content, it won’t include any first-hand knowledge or experience, since that can only be provided by a human.